Venture-backed Celularity receives FDA approval for early trials of a new cell therapy for COVID-19 – TechCrunch

 NK cells are a type of white blood cell that are part of the body’s immune system.
 Unlike t-cells, which target particular pathogens, NK cells typically work to support the immune system by identifying and destroying cells in the body that appear to be stressed, either from an infection or a mutation.

-The therapy seems to be successful in treating certain types of cancer, and the company’s researchers speculate that it can provide similar results in stopping the ability of the novel coronavirus which causes COVID-19 to spread throughout the body.
+The therapy seems to be successful in treating certain types of cancer, and the company’s researchers speculate that it can provide similar results in stopping the ability of the novel coronavirus, which causes COVID-19 to spread throughout the body.

 However, there are some potential roadblocks and risks to pursuing the NK therapy.
 Chiefly, COVID-19 is deadly in part because it can push the immune system into overdrive.
-The “cytokine storm” that results from the infection means that the body starts attacking healthy cells in the lungs which leads to organ failure and death.
+The “cytokine storm” that results from the infection means that the body starts attacking healthy cells in the lungs, which leads to organ failure and death.
 If that’s the case, then boosting the immune response to COVID-19 might be dangerous for patients.

 There’s also the possibility that NK cells might not be able to detect which cells are infected with the coronavirus which causes COVID-19, rendering the therapy ineffective.

-“Studies have established that there is robust activation of NK cells during viral infection regardless of the virus class,” said Celularity’s Chief Scientific Officer, Xiaokui Zhang, in a statement.
+“Studies have established that there is robust activation of NK cells during viral infection regardless of the virus class,” said Celularity’s chief scientific officer, Xiaokui Zhang, in a statement.
 “These functions suggest that CYNK-001 could provide a benefit to COVID-19 patients in terms of limiting SARS-CoV-2 replication and disease progression by eliminating the infected cells.”